Reducing the risk of COVID-19 transmission

 - Patients who are due orthodontic reviews

 Patient communication before attending

 For your safety, Woodford House Dental Practice will be operating a contactless payment system so far as is possible.
-If you do not have a means of making contactless payment on your visit, we will request payment is made online or over the phone for your appointment prior to your attending.
+If you do not have a means of making contactless payment for your appointment during your visit, we will request an online payment or over the phone before you come.
 Many patients have Apple Pay or Android Pay on their smart phones already.
 This will help to reduce the requirement for unnecessary contact or use of pin entries on card terminals at reception.
 If you have any questions, please call and speak to the reception team who will be happy to help.

 When travelling to the practice, we would recommend that you limit close contact with other members of the public as far as possible.
 We request you arrive on time for your appointment.

 A new way of visiting the dentist

-Whilst we will go through a screening procedure for COVID-19 whenever we speak to you, it is entirely possible that anyone can become infected with Coronavirus at any time prior to attending the practice after having completed their updated medical and dental history.
+Whilst we will go through a screening procedure for COVID-19 whenever we speak to you, it is possible for anyone to become infected with Coronavirus at any time prior to attending the practice after having completed their updated medical and dental history.
 To this end we will ask you to answer screening questions again when you arrive for your appointment.

 Each dentist is currently limited to the number of patients they can attend to in one day.
 Each appointment is approximately an hour and a half long – this includes the additional safety protocols we have introduced.